 - Food and water location: Cats prefer their food and water away from where they urinate and defecate.
 Ensure they are in separate spaces to avoid accidents.

 - Frequency of changing litter: Cats will often stop covering urine or stool when finished if the cat litter hasn’t been cleaned properly.
-It’s recommended that the litter be scooped 1 to 2 times daily, the litter be completely changed and the box is cleaned thoroughly every 30 days, which is daunting for most cat owners.
-Try using Arm & Hammer Slide Cat Litter—used litter slides right out!
-No more scrubbing or scraping the bottom of the box.
+It’s recommended that the litter be scooped 1 to 2 times daily, and the litter be completely changed and the box cleaned thoroughly every 30 days, which is daunting for most cat owners.
+Pioneer Pet’s Lightweight Clumping Litter clumps better than other litters on the market and the light weight makes the box easier to clean.